 Spend-based data affects the calculated size of the carbon footprint

 Emission factors based on currency data do not account for price changes or factors like inflation, which has been relatively high in recent years.
-Euro-based emission calculations only reflect the increased price, meaning emissions appear higher now, even if no changes have occurred in the production process.
-Let’s look at this with the emissions data for rainbow trout, as the price of rainbow trout increased significantly with rising inflation.
+Euro-based emission calculations only reflect the increased price.
+This means that emissions would appear higher, even if no changes in the production process have occurred.
+Let’s look at this with the emissions data for rainbow trout, as the price of it increased significantly with rising inflation.
 On average, rainbow trout farmed in Finland produces about 5.4 kg CO2e per kilogram of fish.
-If the price of rainbow trout is on sale for 9.9 €/kg, the emissions calculated using euro-based data would be about 6.5 kg CO2e per kg, and at a price of 17.99 €/kg, the emissions would rise to nearly 11.8 kg CO2e per kg.
+If the price of rainbow trout is on sale for 9.9 €/kg, the emissions calculated using euro-based data would be about 6.5 kg CO2e per kg.
+Where as at a price of 17.99 €/kg, the emissions would rise to nearly 11.8 kg CO2e per kg.
 These differences are illustrated in the following figure.

 The impact of price is also evident in products made from recycled materials.
-For example, consider a company that wants to reduce the emissions of its product by choosing recycled steel as a raw material, which has significantly lower emissions compared to virgin steel.
+For example, consider a company that wants to reduce its product’s emissions.
+It does this by choosing recycled steel as a raw material instead of virgin steel with significantly higher emissions.
 However, recycled steel may be more expensive, and if the emissions of these two raw materials are compared solely based on the euros spent, recycled steel would appear to have higher emissions, even though the reality is entirely the opposite.

 Reliable emission calculations help achieve real emission reductions

 As mentioned at the beginning, emission calculations based on consumption data may seem straightforward, but the results can be surprising.
-If emissions have previously been calculated using data based on physical quantities, calculations based on consumption data introduce substantial uncertainties and likely result in up to twice as high emissions.
+If emissions have previously been calculated with physical quantities based data, calculations based on consumption data introduce substantial uncertainties and likely result in up to twice as high emissions.

 In some cases, using currency-based input data and emission factors in calculations is justified and has its place.
-For example, emissions from services purchased by a company are typically calculated using spend-based data, as there is currently no practical alternative for considering services such as insurance or occupational healthcare.
-The most important thing to remember is that significant emission sources related to a company's operations, such as raw material and chemical procurement, should ideally be addressed in the calculations using data based on physical quantities.
+For example, emissions from services purchased by a company are typically calculated using spend-based data.
+This is because there is currently no practical alternative for considering services such as insurance or occupational healthcare.
+Most importantly significant emission sources related to a company’s operations, such as raw material and chemical procurement, should ideally be addressed in the calculations using physical quantities based data.

 The more accurate the input data used in calculations, the more precise the final result will be.
 Highly accurate emission calculations help identify and implement real emission reduction measures and demonstrate that a company’s emissions are decreasing in line with its targets.
 Suppose the goal is to conduct calculations, for example, in accordance with the CSRD and follow GHG Protocol standards.
 In that case, priority should be given to obtaining supplier-specific, detailed input data and emission factors.

-The OpenCO2.net emissions database is compiled by emission calculation experts and already contains over 6,000 up-to-date emission factors.
+The OpenCO2net emissions database is compiled by emission calculation experts and already contains around 8,000 up-to-date emission factors.
 In addition to emission factors from public sources, the database also includes supplier-specific emission factors, for example, from SSAB and UPM.
-With the OpenCO2.api interface solution, emission factors can be integrated into companies' own systems.
-Furthermore, the OpenCO2.net platform offers standard-based carbon footprint calculators for both organizational and product carbon footprint calculations.
+With the OpenCO2.api interface solution, emission factors can be integrated into companies’ own systems.
+Furthermore, the OpenCO2net platform offers standard-based carbon footprint calculators for both organizational and product carbon footprint calculations.